Aller au contenu

 Arrays are sets of numbers (often, floating point or integers), and can be as simple as a single number (a singleton), or a vector of length \(N\), or a \(N\times M\) matrix, or more generally a tensor (e.g. a \(N\times M\times P\) array would be called a tensor with three modes).

-You will find in section Introduction to Numpy a very short introduction to what is needed to begin the course.
+You will find in this section a very short introduction to what is needed to begin the course.
 Feel free to skip this part if you are already comfortable with the notions.

 Note